 Spoiler alert!
 Major comic book spoilers ahead, which may or may not spoil some of the TV show plot.

-As one fan broke it down, the best bets may be that this safe haven is located in Fort Benning, the Alexandria Safe-Zone, or just a trap — from The Governor or another dangerous group out there.
+As one fan broke it down a few months ago, the best bets may be that this safe haven is 1) in Fort Benning, 2) the Alexandria Safe-Zone, or 3) just a trap.
 Remember the pre-recorded “answer to infection” message from 28 Days Later?
 Those military guys promised a cure, but really they were just … well, watch the movie.

 If not Fort Benning, maybe it is the Alexandria Safe-Zone in Alexandria, Virginia, where Rick's group spends a good amount of time in the comic books.

-In the comics, after leaving Woodbury and the prison, Rick and company reconnect with some folks at Hershel's farm (which was overrun by a herd and burned during the TV show's second season ) and meet a few new characters — Abraham, Rosita, and Eugene — who are on their way to Washington, D.C.
+In the comics, after leaving Woodbury and the prison, Rick and company reconnected with some folks at Hershel's farm (which was overrun by a herd during the TV show's second season) and met a few new characters — Abraham, Rosita, and Eugene — who were on their way to Washington, D.C.
 Eugene had told his group he was a top government scientist who knew the origins of the zombie apocalypse, and Rick's group decides to go along with them.

 Anyway, it turns out Eugene was lying about being a government scientist, but close to D.C. they’re approached by a resident of the Alexandria Safe-Zone and invited to join.
 The Safe-Zone is a walled-in community with just under 40 other survivors when they arrive.
 It has families and kids, and seems idyllic.
 Rick ends up taking over leadership of Alexandria.
 There's also a nearby community called the Hilltop Colony and a place called The Kingdom run by “King” Ezekiel.
 They all partner to fight a ruthless group called The Saviors, led by Negan.
 Speaking of The Saviors, their base is actually called The Sanctuary, so … maybe.